zavanf/driver-monitoring-system/README.md

-# driver-monitoring-system
-A computer vision-based driver monitoring system designed to detect fatigue and distracted driving behaviors using a Raspberry Pi 5 and a Raspberry Pi AI Camera.

 # Driver Monitoring System
 A computer vision-based driver monitoring system designed to detect fatigue and distracted driving behaviors using a Raspberry Pi 5 and a Raspberry Pi AI camera.

+This project logs GPS coordinates, timestamps, and safety-related events locally for prototype testing.
+No real driver footage or location logs are included in this repository.

 ## Technologies
 - Python